-Office Hours on Webex: Tuesdays & Thursdays 4:30 pm - 6:00 pm or by appointment
+Office Hours on Zoom: Tuesdays & Thursdays 4:30 pm - 6:00 pm or by appointment

-Office Hours on Campus: Mondays & Wednesdays 2:30 pm - 3:30 pm
+Office Hours on Campus: Mondays & Wednesdays 2:30 pm - 4:00 pm or by appointment

 COURSE DESCRIPTION

 This course covers options, forward contracts, futures contracts and swaps, and will give students a working knowledge of how these contracts work, how they are used, and how they are priced.
 Students will learn how corporations and portfolio managers can hedge different kinds of risks or alter the distribution of returns on their portfolios using various techniques.